kwasniew/hyperbook/README.md

 Unlike other JS frameworks
 Hyperapp fits in one 500 LOC file with zero dependencies and facilitates programming in a tiny subset of JS "the very best parts"
 ```
-In this tutorial I'll try to back up this bold statement.
+In this book I'll try to back up this bold statement.

 ## Learning outcomes

-By the end of this tutorial you will learn to:
+By the end of this book you will learn to:
 * develop frontend code using mostly pure functions and object literals
 * setup build tool free development workflow to avoid tooling fatigue
 * render views as simple functions, not stateful components